DaDevFox/KC_ReskinEngine/Unity Plugin/Info.md

-The `Reskin Engine` folder next to this document should be pasted directly in a Unity Project in order to use it to create a mod for the Reskin Engine with no code at all.
+The `Reskin Engine` folder next to this document should be pasted directly in a Unity Project in order to use it to create a mod for the Reskin Engine with no code necessary.